Stargator/dotfile/readme.md

 ### Optional Scripts
 Files listed under `execute_before` or `execute_after` in `~/.dotfile/dotfile.conf` refer to similarly named scripts in the `~/.dotfile/scripts` directory.
 These files are executed at the beginning or end of the installation process respectively.
 Either ruby or shell sripts are acceptable.
 Ruby scripts should have the `.rb` suffix.

+### Local Configuration
+To avoid modifying a dotfiles repository when making small tweaks to `~/.dotfile/dotfile.conf` on a per-machine basis, consider using a local configuration file outside of the repo.
+When the file `~/.dotfile.conf.local` exists on the filesystem, this file will be sourced instead.

 ### Rake Tasks / Installing
 For easy editing of dotfiles, run `rake edit['dotfile_name']`.
 The dotfile name need not be exact, as it will find any matches and ask which you file you'd like to edit (relies on the EDITOR environment variable).